KarinG/DataBC/README.md

 Install as any other regular CiviCRM extension:

 1- Download this extension and unpack it in your 'extensions' directory.
-You may need to create it if it does not already exist, and configure the correct path in CiviCRM -> Administer -> System -> Directories.
+You may need to create it if it does not already exist, and configure the correct path in CiviCRM -> Administer -> System -> Directories

-2- Enable the extension from CiviCRM -> Administer -> System -> Extensions.
+2- Enable the extension from CiviCRM -> Administer -> System -> Extensions

-Usage
+<h2>Usage</h2>

 The DataBC is injected everywhere a the CiviCRM Geocoder is called: so Edit of an Address -> Save but also in the Administer -> System Settings -> Address Geocoder Job.